Palettes

 Renaming and reorganizing

 Click the palette name or a scale name to open a rename popover.
-Right-click (or control-click) either label for the full options menu — rename, duplicate, delete, add a swatch.
+Right-click (or control-click) either label for the full options menu — rename, duplicate, delete, add a swatch, or sort scales Light to Dark / Dark to Light.

 The status bar at the bottom of the window shows a hint when you hover a label, so you don’t have to remember any of this.